srsexton94/mutualaid-client/README.md

 * `npm run deploy`: builds and deploys master branch

 ## Planning Process
-The planning process for this project began by outlining User Stories wire frames.
+The planning process for this project began by outlining User Stories abd Wire Frames.
 Additionally, though working independently, a [project board](https://github.com/users/srsexton94/projects/1) was made as a task list to track progress.

 ## User Stories
 - As an unregistered user I want to be able to